Unexpected Penelope nicknames meet a need. After all, over 6,000 girls were named Penelope last year alone, and nearly 20,000 in the last three years.

 But options abound.

-Read on for eight unexpected nicknames for Penelope!
+Read on for some unexpected nicknames for Penelope!

 LOLA

 There’s a definite ‘lo’ sound in Penelope.
 Lola is traditionally associated with Dolores, a name out of favor today.
-Lola can stand on its own, and ranked a respectable #260 in 2021.
+Lola can stand on its own, and has ranked in the US Top 300 for the last decade or more.
 But if you’re after a formal name, Penelope is a stylish possibility with the right sound.
 A similar option that’s even more obscure is Pola, as in Polish-born silent film star Pola Negri.

 POPPY

-Poppy has been huge in the UK, and climbing in the US, too.
+Poppy first hit it big in the UK, and it’s rising quickly in the US, too.
 With the strong repeating ‘p’ sound, Poppy makes sense as an affectionate form of Penelope.

 PIPPA